 The theory is that a string of small differences will nudge you towards the success you want for yourself.
 A series of nudges will help you feel more at ease and help you to perform better in your home, at your work and in your community.
 The reality is that our lives continue to be shaped by forces larger than ourselves; the education system and the employment culture in which the UK is immersed.

-Even our communities, often with benign intention, ‘ask’ us to have care for others.
+Even our community leaders, some with benign intention, ‘ask’ us to have care for others.
 Care of the older and disabled citizen depends, in large part, on that altruism as we talk to neighbours, visit the shops and play our part in some local social event.
-Look what happened when our current public health crisis hit the globe.
+Then look what happened when our current public health crisis hit the globe.
 Some actions compound inequality through profiteering as as some accrued wealth and influence from the misfortune of others.
 Others put self-interest to one side to provide voluntary support family and friends.

 This may sound gloomy; how can ‘small victories’ compete with the daily oppression that is imposed on the individual by these larger factors?